-- > The lead Principal investigator (PI-A) must be a financial member of the ANZBMS for the duration of the award.
-Applicants who are not members at the time of application must agree to join the ANZBMS and remain a member for the duration of the award. - > If successful, other applicants are encouraged to become financial members of the ANZBMS and remain a member for the duration of the award. - > The project must be focused on bone and mineral/musculoskeletal research requiring collaboration between research institutions, groups or industry partners. - > The project must not be currently funded by a major National or International funding body (eg NHMRC, ARC, or similar scale funding), or by any other industry-sector funding. - > The proposed project must be located / managed / operated under a university, hospital or major research institution based in either Australia or New Zealand.

-- > All Principal Investigators must be an Australian or New Zealand citizen, have resident status or have the appropriate visa to work in Australia or New Zealand for the entire duration of the funding period. - > All Principal Investigators must reside in Australia or New Zealand. - > Each grant must be used for resources, equipment, salary support of applicant, support personnel such as research assistants or other assistance required for a specific project. - > The Foundation Board of Directors in conjunction with the ANZBMS Council will make the final decision on which applications will receive Research funding.
+- > The project must be focused on bone and mineral/musculoskeletal research and must not be currently funded by a major National or International funding body (eg NHMRC, ARC, or similar scale funding), or by any other industrysector funding. - > Funded projects must be completed within 18 months of funds being awarded. - > The proposed project / research must be located / managed / operated under a University, hospital or major research institution based in either Australia or New Zealand. - > The Applicant (Principal Investigator) must be an Australian or New Zealand citizen, have resident status or have the appropriate visa to work in Australia or New Zealand for the entire duration of the funding period. - > The Principal Investigator (PI) must reside in Australia or New Zealand. - > Each grant must be used for resources, equipment, salary support of applicant, support personnel such as research assistants or other assistance required for a specific project. - > The Foundation Board in conjunction with the ANZBMS Governing council makes the final decision on which applications will receive Research funding.